Icinga/icinga2/doc/2-getting-started.md

 ## <a id="setting-up-check-plugins"></a> Setting up Check Plugins

+Without plugins
-On its own Icinga 2 does not know how to check external services.
+Icinga 2 does not know how to check external services.
 The [Monitoring Plugins Project](https://www.monitoring-plugins.org/) provides an extensive set of plugins which can be used with Icinga 2 to check whether services are working properly.